-Sorry for the lack of activity recently.
-My day job is taking much more of my time than it used to, but I love this content and sharing it with all of you.
-I’d love to keep it rolling and expanding and if you’d like to help, I’d be thrilled to have you.
+Sorry for the lack of activity.
+I haven’t had the time to keep things current.
+However, I’d love to keep it rolling and expanding and if you’d like to help, I’d be thrilled to have you.
 Please contact me if you’d like to be a regular or occasional writer, tweeter or if you have great WordPress skills and some effort to lend–I have some RSS ideas in mind.

-In the meantime, I’ll keep posting whenever I can (below) and the BoP Designer Daily is refreshed every day to keep you up to date on what’s going on in the world of social innovation and design.
+In the meantime, I’ll keep posting whenever I can (below) and the BoP Designer Daily (paper.li news digest) is automatically refreshed every day to keep you up to date on what’s going on in the world of social innovation and design.
 Feel free to retweet stories and share with others.
 Also be sure to check out friends and colleagues on the list of other great blogs and websites.